Dynamic Optimization with Convergence Guarantees: Conclusions

 \section{Conclusions}

-For the PBF method presented here we have proven convergence under mild and easily-enforced assumptions.
-Key to the convergence proof is the formulation of a suitable unconstrained problem, which is discretized using finite elements.
-Since the $z^\star$ component of a solution to~\refOCP can be discontinuous, the corresponding component $z_h$ in the discretization is allowed to be discontinuous.
-Theorem~\ref{thm:order} then allows one to obtain convergence guarantees even if $z^\star$ is discontinuous.
-Note that high-order convergence can be guaranteed even if $z^\star$ is discontinuous, provided that it can be approximated in the finite element space, see~\eqref{eqn:InfBound} and the discontinuous elements in Figure~\ref{fig:finiteelementsyz}.
-It is then a practical matter to employ an adaptive meshing technique for achieving this.
+We presented PBF and proved convergence under mild and easily-enforced assumptions.
+Key to the convergence proof is the formulation of a suitable unconstrained penalty-barrier problem, which is discretized using finite elements and solved with primal-dual penalty-barrier NLP solvers.

+Theorem~\ref{thm:order} provides high-order convergence guarantees even if the component $z$ has discontinuities, provided that the trajectory can be approximated accurately in the finite element space; see~\eqref{eqn:InfBound} and the discontinuous elements in Figure~\ref{fig:finiteelementsyz}.
+It is a practical matter to employ an adaptive meshing technique for achieving this in an efficient manner.

-While this work has a theoretical focus, the practicality of our novel transcription has been illustrated in numerical examples.
-The scheme converges for ill-posed, singular-arc and high-index DAE problems, each of which causes issues for three commonly used direct transcription methods based on collocation, namely TR, HS and LGR.
-The examples also show that, for the same mesh, the feasibility residual and optimality gap for PBF with $p=5$ can be orders of magnitude smaller compared to TR and HS, as well as LGR with $p=5$.
-This implies that our new method could allow one to achieve the same accuracy as equivalent collocation methods by solving optimization problems that are much smaller in size, but have the same structure as those with collocation methods.
+While this paper has a theoretical focus, the practicality of our novel transcription has been illustrated in numerical examples.
+The scheme converged for challenging problems, which included solutions with singular arcs and discontinuities.
+These problems caused issues for three commonly used direct transcription methods based on collocation, namely TR, HS and LGR.

-We do not claim in this paper that the best way to compute an approximate solution to~\refOCP is by solving the NLP formulated in Section~\ref{sec:solvingNLP}.
-Future work could therefore explore alternative ways of formulating and solving finite-dimensional NLPs, with an in-depth analysis of computational complexity.

-The analysis presented here assumes infinite precision.
-Further work could also include round-off error analysis.
-Hager notices in a talk\footnote{\url{http://users.clas.ufl.edu/hager/Pictures/201010270900-Hager.mp4}, minute 37ff.} that if high-order transcription methods converge, they do so rapidly.
-Accuracy is then limited by the error in solving the nonlinear program.
-It is understood that inaccurate solutions to the latter give rise to ringing in the numerical arcs.
-Thus, caution is necessary when interpreting computational results.
-There is a possibility that LGR would converge to the correct solution in Figure~\ref{fig:NumExp_AlyChan} if the NLP could have been solved several orders of magnitude more accurately than can be done using double precision.